(Non-)Extendability of Abel-Jacobi Maps: Preparations for the main results

 Let $A := \Gamma(X, \calO_X)$, and let $Z = \{z_1 := \mathfrak{p}_1, \dots, z_n := \mathfrak{p}_n\}$.
 Choose for each $i$ a distinguished affine open $D(f_i) := {\rm{Spec}}(A_{f_i}) \subset V$ containing $z_i$.
 We may replace $V$ by $\cup_{i=1}^n D(f_i) = X-V(I)$, where $I := (f_1, \dots, f_n)$.
 We wish to find $g \in A$ such that $D(g) \cap V(I) = \emptyset$ but $Z \subset D(g)$.
 The former condition is equivalent to $g \in \sqrt{I}$, the radical of $I$, while the latter is equivalent to $g \notin \mathfrak{p}_1\cup\dots\cup \mathfrak{p}_n$.
 Thus we need to show that $\sqrt{I} \not\subset \mathfrak{p}_1\cup\dots\cup\mathfrak{p}_n$.
 By the prime avoidance lemma, this is equivalent to $\sqrt{I} \not\subset \mathfrak{p}_i$ for all $i$, and this in turn holds because $z_i \in D(f_i) \Longrightarrow f_i \not\in \mathfrak{p}_i$. \end{proof}

 In order to prove Theorem \ref{nonextaj}, we will have to be able to contract finite subschemes of a given scheme down to a rational point.
 In order to prove Theorem \ref{ajclemb}, we will also require the existence of a universal such contraction, and to be able to identify this universal contraction.
 We will only require the curve case, but since it is no more difficult, we carry out the construction in general.
+Such contractions are also constructed in \cite{ferrand} and \cite{schwede}, but we include the result below for the convenience of the reader.

 \begin{proposition}$($Contracting Finite Subschemes$)$ Let $X$ be a quasi-projective $K$-scheme, and let $Z \subset X$ be a finite closed subscheme.
 Then there is a morphism $f\colon X \rightarrow X/Z$ of $K$-schemes and a point $y \in (X/Z)(K)$ such that $Z \subset f^{-1}(y)$ scheme-theoretically and such that one has the following universal property: Given a morphism of $K$-schemes $g\colon X \rightarrow W$ and a point $w \in W(K)$ such that $Z \subset g^{-1}(w)$ scheme-theoretically, there is a unique $K$-morphism $h\colon X/Z \rightarrow W$ such that $g = h\circ f$.
 Furthermore, \begin{itemize} \item[(1)] The triple $(f, X/Z, y)$ is unique up to unique isomorphism. \item[(2)] For any open subscheme $V \subset X$ containing $Z$, the natural map $V/Z \rightarrow X/Z$ is an open embedding. \item[(3)] $f$ induces an isomorphism $X-Z \xrightarrow{\sim} (X/Z)-\{y\}$. \item[(4)] $f^{-1}(y) = Z$ scheme-theoretically. \item[(5)] $f$ has schematically dense image. \item[(6)] $f$ is a finite morphism, and $X/Z$ is a finite type $K$-scheme. \item[(7)] If $X = {\rm{Spec}}(A)$ and $Z = V(I)$, then $X/Z = {\rm{Spec}}(K[I])$, where $K[I] := \{\lambda + i\mid \lambda \in K, i \in I\}$, $y$ is the map $\phi\colon K[I] \rightarrow K$, $\lambda + i \mapsto \lambda$, and $f$ is induced by the inclusion $K[I] \subset A$. \end{itemize} \end{proposition}